AlessandroAU/Chorus32-ESP32LapTimer/README.md

 Application Support:
 -----
 Chorus32 communicates using the Chorus RF Laptimer API, which is supported by LiveTime LiveTime is an incredibly powerful and feature-rich timing system which runs on Windows.
 It is, however, quite complex, and likely overkill for most users.

 More information can be found here: https://www.livetimescoring.com/

-If you are looking for a simpler setup, you can also use the Chorus RF Lap Timer app available for
+If you are looking for a simpler setup, you can also use the Chorus RF Lap Timer app available for:

 Android: https://play.google.com/store/apps/details?id=app.andrey_voroshkov.chorus_laptimer

 iOS: https://itunes.apple.com/us/app/chorus-rf-laptimer/id1296647206?mt=8

 Hardware: